2016 Townville Elementary School shooting: Perpetrator

-Jesse Osborne (born September 8, 2002) — fourteen years old at the time of the shooting — was identified as the suspected gunman.
+Jesse Osborne (born September 8, 2002) was identified as the gunman.
 He had attended Townville Elementary School through fifth grade and was known to be sociable and someone who did well in classes.
 At the time of the shooting, he was being homeschooled after being expelled from middle school for bringing in a hatchet and a machete earlier in the year of the shooting.
+He had a presence online, and made a comment saying: "I think I'll most likely kill around 50 or 60.", and he enjoyed studying serial killers and mass killers, including the perpetrator of the Sandy Hook Elementary School shooting.
 On February 16, 2018, Judge Edgar H Long made the decision to waive Osborne, 15 years old at the time, out of Family Court and up to General Sessions Court where he will be tried as an adult.
 Osborne was charged with two counts of murder, three counts of attempted murder and five counts of possessing a weapon.
 By U.S. federal statues, Osborne faced up to life in prison without parole.

 On September 7, 2018, Osborne pled not guilty on all counts before a South Carolina Supreme Court Judge.
 His attorney, however, publicly hinted at the possibility of a plea deal.
 Several witnesses were called forward over the following two months, including an investigator who testified that Osborne had been influenced by an online chat-group of people "obsessed" with mass shootings, some of whom encouraged Osborne to commit one.
 Prior testimony from the investigator revealed that Osborne had been planning an attack for months through his internet searches, constituting premeditation.

 But on December 12 of that year, Osborne pleaded guilty to the five counts of murder and attempted murder, waiving his right to a jury trial.
 His attorney stated that it was in his client's best interest that he pled guilty rather than go through a trial.
 Sentencing was postponed to a later date to allow Judge R. Lawton McIntosh to appropriately decide Osborne's fate, given that he was set to serve a minimum of thirty years and a maximum of life without parole.
 Jacob Hall's father was in the court gallery during Osborne's guilty plea, as was Osborne's aunt.
 Jacob's mother did not attend the hearing, as she was incarcerated following her drug arrest less than a month before the plea.

 Osborne was tried as an adult, and on November 13, 2019, he was sentenced to life in prison without parole for the murder of Jacob Hall and 30 years for the attempted murder charges.
-His lawyer said he will try to appeal his sentence.
+Osborne appealed his sentence and in September 2023, his two life sentences were changed to two 75-year sentences.

-Osborne was incarcerated in the Kirkland Correctional Institution, in January 2020, he was transferred to the Turbeville Correctional Institution and is currently incarcerated in the Lieber Correctional Institution.
+Osborne was incarcerated in the Kirkland Correctional Institution until January 2020, when he was transferred to the Turbeville Correctional Institution and in September he was transferred to the Lieber Correctional Institution then in January 2024 he was transferred back to the Kirkland Correctional Institution.